brionychiu/Money-dog/README.md

 <a name="main-features"></a>
 ## Main Features
-+  **Realtime search**：Users search company by stock Id or company's name.
++  **Realtime search**：Users search companies by stock Id or company's name.
 +  **Build charts with SVG from scratch without third party libraries.**
      - Candlestick chart：Show stock price in half a year, 5MA(moving average), 10MA, 20MA, trading volume and transaction.
-     - Bar chart：Show each quarter EPS in the past three years.
+     - Bar chart：Each quarter EPS in the past three years.
      - Line chart with dots：Show each month PE Ratio and YoY in the past three years.
      - Line chart：Show each month averge price in the past three years.
      - Basic information：Compony and industry introduction.
      - Stock market：Includes TAIEX and OTC general trend.
-+  Tracking list：Users can add stock in tracking list, when login-users check My List, it will show all information of stock price.
++  Tracking list：Users can add stock  in the tracking list, when login-users check My List, it will show all information of stock price.
 <a name="frontend"></a>
 ## Frontend Technique
 <a name="react"></a>